Quantum Hamilton-Jacobi Theory, Spectral Path Integrals and Exact-WKB Analysis: Introduction

 Another important result is derived for genus-1 potential problems.
 The full non-perturbative expression for energy eigenvalues, containing all orders of perturbative and non-perturbative terms, may be generated directly from the perturbative expansion about the perturbative vacuum \cite{Dunne:2013ada, Dunne:2014bca, Alvarez3, Cavusoglu:2023bai}.
 This fact is quite remarkable and its generalization to higher genus potentials is an open problem.

-The WKB connection formulae, together with the condition of monodromy-free wavefunction lead one to find the spectral determinant of a quantum mechanical system, hence the exact quantization condition for general $ N$-well systems.
-Consequently, an explicit connection between the exact WKB theory and the path integral was made in \cite{sueishi_exact-wkb_2020,sueishi_exact-wkb_2021,kamata_exact_2023}, also the relation to the pioneering work of Gutzwiller \cite{ gutzwiller_periodic_1971,gutzwiller_periodic_1971-1} is pointed out.
+The WKB connection formulae, together with the condition of monodromy-free wavefunction and its vanishing at real infinities lead one to find the spectral determinant of a quantum mechanical system, hence the exact quantization condition for general $ N$-well systems.
+Consequently, an explicit connection between the exact WKB theory and the path integral was made in \cite{sueishi_exact-wkb_2020,sueishi_exact-wkb_2021,kamata_exact_2023}, also the relation to the pioneering work of Gutzwiller \cite{ gutzwiller_periodic_1971} is pointed out.
+Our work differs from \cite{sueishi_exact-wkb_2020,sueishi_exact-wkb_2021,kamata_exact_2023} in that it provides a derivation of the correspondence starting solely from the path integral, and the crucial use of classical/quantum Hamilton-Jacobi transformation.
+This perspective provides new insights into the nature of path integral and did not appear in earlier studies.